Life does not begin with a clear sense of direction.

 Attention softens.

-Into curiosity.
+Follows curiosity.

 Attention stays active.

-From the outside, this can be hard to see.
+From the outside, this often looks functional.

-Much of their energy is still being used to keep things stable.
+But a significant portion of their energy is still being used to keep things stable.

 To read situations.